sccn/clean_rawdata/README.md

 # Version history
 v0.34 and earlier - original versions

-v1 - new default values for some of the rejection tools, new GUI
+v1.0 - new default values for some of the rejection tools, new GUI

-v2 - new improved GUI, compatibility with studies
+v2.0 - new improved GUI, compatibility with studies

+v2.1 - fix issue with 'distance' variable for burst detection